Archaeologists uncover new evidence at Sea of Galilee site, strengthening case for ancient Bethsaida

 "We found a wall from a first-century structure beneath the apse,” Notley said.
 “There’s no sign saying, ‘Peter slept here,’ but archaeologically speaking, it’s hard to get better evidence than this.”

-Notley also noted a fire that ignited at the site in 2025, which coincidentally led to evidence of columns and other ancient construction elements that had previously been hidden beneath a thick layer of trees and bushes.
+Notley also noted that a fire at the site in 2025 coincidentally led to evidence of columns and other ancient construction elements that had previously been hidden beneath a thick layer of trees and bushes.

-The excavations at the site are ongoing and visitors interested in viewing them must enter the Jordan Park, which is administered by the Israel Ministry of Tourism and Keren Kayemeth LeIsrael–Jewish National Fund (KKL-JNF)
+The excavations at the site are ongoing and visitors interested in viewing them can find more information at the official website: https://www.bethsaida-julias.com/.

 For archaeology enthusiasts, it is recommended to visit Tel Beit Tzeida, where a magnificent and royal city from the biblical period and a 2000-year-old fishing village were discovered.